angus-mackenzie/ASD-Notes/ASD02.md

     * Systems analysis: Stakeholder needs, Interaction Designer, Cost estimator
 * User interface designer, user stories
 * Architect: Application overview, performance
-    * Middleware —software layer between the operating system and the applications on a distributed computer network
+    * Middleware — software layer between the operating system and the applications on a distributed computer network
-* Specialists as required: database, games engine, mobile development, …
+* Specialists as required: database, games engine, mobile development, etc
-* Documentation: Amanuensis
+* Documentation: Amanuensis (One who takes dictation or copies manuscripts)
+*

 ## Essential Roles in Small Software development teams
+1. Course Developer
-1. Course developer - prep and coordination of training.
+    * Prep and coordination of training
+2. Database Designer
+    *  Essential to the process
-2. Database designer - essential to the process, mainly due to the specific nature of its knowledge
+        *  Mainly due to the specific nature of their knowledge
-3. Implementer - programs sub-systems and components that support
+3. Implementer
+    * Programs sub-systems
+    * Components that support the desired functionality
-4. Integrator (lead programmer) - responsible for maintaining the implementer' awareness of the project context, for identifying the tasks to be undertaken and for appointing the person responsible for each one.
-Also responsible for the initial definition of the critical dates of the project and for developing a plan for the integration of the sub-systems, to allow the project manager to inform the client when each feature is expected to be available.
+4. Integrator (lead programmer)
+    * Responsible for maintaining the Implementer's awareness of the project context
+    * Identifying the tasks to be undertaken and for appointing the person responsible for each one
+    * Responsible for the initial definition of the critical dates of the project and for developing a plan for the integration of the sub-system
+    * To allow the project manager to inform the client when each feature is expected to be available
-5. Process Engineer - mainly concerned with the management of the dev process, its adaptation to org context and monitoring its implementation, in order to identify and implement process improvements.
+5. Process Engineer
+    * Mainly concerned with the management of the development process
+    * Its adaptation to organisational context
+    * Monitoring its implementation to identify and implement process improvements
-6. Project Manager - Assume a global overview of the project through a detailed interaction with the internal and external participants.
-Must create the conditions for the project to achieve success, by ensuring timeliness and fulfilment of all commitments.
-Requires: basic knowledge in management; knowledge about the client’s business domain; project management methodologies and negotiation skills.
+6. Project Manager
+    * Assume a global overview of the project through a detailed interaction with the internal and external participants
+    * Must create the conditions for the project to achieve success, by ensuring timeliness and fulfilment of all commitments
+    * Requires
+        * Basic knowledge in management
+        * Knowledge about the client’s business domain
+        * Project management methodologies
+        * Negotiation skills.
+7. Project Reviewer
-7. Project reviewer -  This role cannot be considered critical, however, due to responsibilities related to the verification and approval of several artefacts produced by other participants, and possible conflict of interests, this person cannot have another role within the project
+    * This role cannot be considered critical.
+    * However, due to responsibilities related to the verification and approval of several artefacts produced by other participants, and possible conflict of interests, this person cannot have another role within the project
-8. Software Architect -  Responsible for setting the technological foundation on which the project implementation should be based.
-The software architect is responsible for managing the technical risks.
+8. Software Architect
+    * Responsible for setting the technological foundation on which the project implementation should be based
+    * Also responsible for managing the technical risks
-9. Systems Administrator -  Focused on ensuring the provision of the infrastructure needs (e.g., PCs for developers, servers, etc.)
+9. Systems Administrator
+    * Focused on ensuring the provision of the infrastructure needs
+        * E.g.: PC for developers, servers, etc
+10. Systems Analyst
+    * Scope management
-10. Systems Analyst - Scope management.
-Identify and document the requirements (functional or non-functional).
-Understand the client's business domain and to perceive the real motivations and relevance of the requirements.
+    * Identify and document the requirements (functional or non-functional)
+    * Understand the client's business domain
+    * Perceive the real motivations and relevance of the requirements
+11. System Tester
-11. System tester - Entrusted with very different tasks, like review of documentation and testing behaviour.
+    * Entrusted with very different tasks
+        * like review of documentation and testing behaviour
-12. Test Manager - Responsibility is to ensure the product quality by devising a plan for internal quality audits and implementation.
-Cannot have other roles, particularly with those roles related to the design and construction.
+12. Test Manager
+    * Responsibility is to ensure the product quality by devising a plan for internal quality audits and implementation
+    * Cannot have other roles, particularly with those roles related to the design and construction
+13. UI Designer
-13. UI designer - The scope of this role in a project varies according to the nature of the artefacts to be developed.
+    *  The scope of this role in a project varies according to the nature of the artefacts to be developed
 ## Choosing People
 * Information from candidates about their background and experience
     * Best evidence to judge suitability
+* Information from interviewing candidates
+    * Mainly judge communications and social skills
+    * Subjective - not reliable
+    * Can ask candidate to perform specific exercises
+* References and Recommendations from people who have worked with them
+    * Effective when you can rely on the people making the recommendation
 ## Managing with different Personality Types
 * Backgrounds and personality styles of team members
 * Management styles of customers and developers
-* Realize tha other people are not like you
+* Realize that other people are not like you
+* Can use Jung + Myers-Briggs personality model
+* Different kinds of personalities need different kinds of motivation, recognition and rewards
 ## Management and Team Success
 * Most software engineering is a group activity
     * Non-trivial software projects cannot be done by one person
     * People motivated by success of the group and their own personal goals
 * Individual success depends on:
     * Ability and interest to work hard
+    * Experience and training with similar applications, development tools, programming languages
+* Team success depends on:
+    * Ability to communicate and express ideas in the team
+    * Group interaction is a key determinant of group performance
+* Management skills
+    * Limited flexibility in group composition: do the best with people available
 # Estimation and Metrics
 ## Milestones and Deliverables
 * Activity - Task that takes time